Faculty First-Year Seminar (FFYS) Information

 Every First-Year Seminar (Faculty First-Year Seminars and seminars sponsored by the schools and colleges) will contain the elements of the common content which attend to the following themes/goals:

-- Foster students' connections with others on campus by helping students understand the transition from high school to college life and the core values and community standards defining what it means to be a member of the UMass Amherst community.
+- Building Connections: Foster students' understanding of the transition from high school to being part of a college community and the core values and community standards defining what it means to be a member of the UMass Amherst community.

 Expanded explanations of each theme, including background and rationale, information and resources, and one or two suggested activities, are available to assist faculty and instructors in developing a syllabus that reflects the inclusion of these concepts into seminars.